Whistleblower Attorney in Washington, D.C. for OSC Retaliation Complaints

 - Lost wages and back pay

-- Reasonable and foreseeable consequential damages, (e.g., medical costs, attorney’s fees, and compensatory damages)
+- Reasonable and foreseeable consequential damages (for example, medical costs, attorney’s fees, and compensatory damages)

 In the case that the OSC does not satisfactorily resolve your case, you may proceed with an Individual Right of Action (IRA) appeal with the Merit Systems Protection Board (MSPB).
 However, you must first have filed a claim with the OSC before considering any other alternative option like an IRA appeal.